 M3.2 Earthquake 13 km SSE of Fern Forest, Hawaii — June 23, 2026

 On June 23, 2026 at 19:00 UTC, a magnitude 3.2 shallow crustal earthquake struck 13 km SSE of Fern Forest, Hawaii, at a depth of 6.4 km and coordinates 19.3538°, -155.0795°.
-This earthquake was detected by 52 seismic stations with good location accuracy and was assigned a USGS significance rating of 168, placing it among routine seismic activity.
+The earthquake was reported felt by 14 peopleacross nearby locations, with a maximum shaking intensity of Modified Mercalli Intensity (MMI) 3.7 (light).
+This earthquake was detected by 52 seismic stations with good location accuracy and was assigned a USGS significance rating of 163, placing it among routine seismic activity.

 Physical scale: An earthquake of magnitude 3.2 releases seismic energy equivalent to roughly 985 kg of TNT.
 Empirical fault-scaling laws (Wells & Coppersmith, 1994) estimate the subsurface rupture length at approximately 99 m — a useful intuition for the size of the slip patch on the fault.